VisualOps/book/stack_management/import_cloudformation_template.md

 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/ide_stack_import_cfn_sharepoint2.png)

 ## Common Errors
-- Even you finish above steps, you may still failed to import due to follwoing reason:
+The following lists the common errors you may have, which leads to failed to import the CloudFormation templates:

-    The availability zone of the volume is not match with corresponed attached instance.
+    - The availability zone of the volume is not match with corresponed attached instance.

-    The region you want to import do not match the availability zone you describe in the template
+    - The region you want to import do not match the availability zone you describe in the template

-    Your template have more than 2 VPC component
+    - Your template have more than 2 VPC component

-    One of the component is missing AWS required property like subnet is missing property VpcId
+    - One of the component is missing AWS required property like subnet is missing property VpcId